Updated: Jun 15

 A Certified Lactation Counselor (CLC) has completed 52 hours of training and passed a certification exam through the Academy of Lactation Policy and Practice.
 A CLC may also be a dietician, doulas, nurse, childbirth educator, and woman from the community with a passion for breastfeeding.
 They require certification every 3 years and 18 hours of CEU to recertify.
 An International Board Certified Lactation Consultant (IBCLC) has completed 90 hours of breastfeeding education ( some use CLC certification for their hours), is required to have 300-1000 hours of clinical practice, basic college health education, and passed a certification exam.
 IBCLC previously had to recertify every 10 years.
 As of 2022 IBCLC recertifies every 5 years and up to 75 CERPs depending on the IBCLC self-assessment, with 200 working hours.
 It is only a designation and not a formal training or education program.

 Lactation Counselor who received training and certification through Childbirth International provides 130 hours of lactation education 30 hours of lactation support and complete an exam in order to certify.

 Certified Breastfeeding Specialist

 CLC and IBCLC are the most common certifications.

 So what is the difference?

 The main difference is the pathway to education.
-IBCLC have a more intensive certification process.
-CLC and IBCLC can both support, educate, advocate and counsel women in breastfeeding.
+IBCLC's have a more intensive certification process.
+CLC's and IBCLC'S can both support, educate, advocate and counsel women in breastfeeding.
 CLC's can be found in WIC clinics, Baby Cafe's, Private Practice, La Leche League Leaders, and some hospitals.
-IBCLC's can also be found in these types of practices but are usually hired in for hospitals if they are also RN's.
+IBCLC's can also be found in these types of practices but are also hired in for hospitals if they are also RN's.
 Both are considered " health professionals that provide lactation support" by the CDC.